Pest Control in Phoenix, AZ

-It is estimated that almost 100% of wild bee colonies in Arizona are Africanized Honey Bees (AHB).
+It is estimated that over 90% of wild bee colonies in Arizona are Africanized Honey Bees (AHB).
 If you encounter a hive or swarm, do not attempt to spray the bees or remove the nest yourself.
 Call Croach for professional bee identification and control.

 The black widow spider is prominent in Phoenix.
 Other spiders to watch for include the hobo, yellow sac, brown recluse, wolf, jumping, tarantula, and harvestmen.

 Black widows are rarely found in homes unless they’ve hitchhiked on something outdoors that you’ve brought in the house.
 Black widows typically hide by day and hang upside down in their webs by night.

 Their venom is a nerve toxin and bites are dangerous, but generally not fatal.
 Contact poison control if a bite occurs.
 Croach provides prevention de-webbing as part of your scheduled services.